-You need to maintain a lot of things when you are in an online business such as market factors, change in trends, competitors’ behavior, SEO, customer service, website update, etc. Especially in a user-centered space like eCommerce, some mistakes could cost a lot of money.
+You need to maintain many things when you are in an online business, such as market factors, change in trends, competitors’ behavior, SEO, customer service, website updates, etc. Especially in a user-centered space like eCommerce, some mistakes could cost a lot of money.

-WordPress is considered as the world’s most powerful CMS, and it’s best shopping cart and eCommerce platform is WooCommerce.
+WordPress is considered the world’s most powerful CMS, and its best shopping cart and eCommerce platform are WooCommerce.
 It’s not difficult to set up your WooCommerce store and install plugins.
-But still, you make some common mistake that you need to avoid.
+But still, you make some common mistakes that you need to avoid.

 You may have to go home with less money if any mistake takes place.
 That’s something you don’t want.
 Some common and crucial mistakes that store owner makes on this platform are given below:

 It is a serious mistake that is underestimated due to its simplicity.
 Both WordPress and WooCommerce are regularly updated.
-Store owners neglect to download those updates and thinks that Wocommerce works fine so there is no need to upgrade.
+Store owners neglect to download those updates and think that Wocommerce works fine, so there is no need to upgrade.
 But the assessment is not correct.

-Running an old and unsupported version makes your business to a lot of risks.
+Running an old and unsupported version puts your business at a lot of risks.
 New security threats appear regularly.
-Old version makes your store vulnerable to all sorts of attacks.
-Security should be one of the highest priority.
+The old version makes your store vulnerable to all sorts of attacks.
+Security should be one of the highest priorities.

 An outdated version is often a response to security risk.
 That can be a significant concern for any online store as it contains customers’ sensitive financial and personal data such as credit card information, passwords, etc.

 Some plugins are not compatible with the new update of WooCommerce.
-This is one reason why the store owner ignores to update.
+This is one reason why the store owner ignores updating.

 But the question is whether you want to use plugins that are not updated consistently and take an unnecessary risk?
-On the other hand, you won’t be able to get official support for many plugins if you are not running the current version.
+On the other hand, you won’t get official support for many plugins if you are not running the current version.

-Besides running an older version of the platform, another mistake is not updating the installed plugins on the store.
-Two main risks that may occur when running an unsupported or old version.
+Besides running an older version of the platform, another mistake is not updating the store’s installed plugins.
+Two main risks may occur when running an unsupported or old version.

 First, there may be security issues that were found and repaired on the newest version.
 Running old plugins leaves your store uncovered.
-Only the latest versions resolve may prevailing issues.
+Only the latest versions resolve many prevailing issues.

-Secondly, your site can stop functioning if you are using a plugin to incorporate WooCommerce with any service like payment gateway or delivery method and the vendor changes the way sites link to them, then your site will stop functioning.
-Make sure to test on a staging site with the newest version when you install a new plugin or update the existing one.
+Secondly, your site can stop functioning; if you use a plugin to incorporate WooCommerce with any service like payment gateway or delivery method and the vendor changes the way sites link to them, your site will stop functioning.
+Make sure to test on a staging site with the newest version when installing a new plugin or to update the existing one.

-When choosing a WordPress Ecommerce plugin for your store, a lot has to be put into consideration.
-Here you’ll get detail on five top WordPress eCommerce useful plugin for your store.
+When choosing a WordPress eCommerce plugin for your store, a lot has to be put into consideration.
+Here you’ll get detail on five top WordPress eCommerce useful plugins for your store.

 Though it takes time to test still, you shouldn’t make changes to your store without examining them on the staging site properly.
 Not running a staging site is extremely risky and can cost you a great deal.
 It could be terrible for your online store.
 Many store owners who updated on WooCommerce live store before testing on staging site had to lose lots of orders and data.

-A staging site will solve all these issues of update or changes correctly, so do not neglect a staging site.
+A staging site will solve all these issues of updates or changes correctly, so do not neglect a staging site.

 Security is a significant part that you need to increase confidence in your site.
-An unsecured system may open your store to risk, as well as damage your store reputation to your customers.
+An unsecured system may open your store to risk, as well as damage your store’s reputation to your customers.

-SSL certificates help eCommerce site to protect sensitive data.
-If your customers need to enter their personal information on your online store, then you need an SSL certificate.
+SSL certificates help eCommerce sites to protect sensitive data.
+If your customers need to enter their personal information on your online store, you need an SSL certificate.
 You will not have credibility unless your store is secure.
 Just imagine any hacking attempt compromises a transaction.

-Most of the customers will ignore to purchase from a store that is not secured.
-One announcement of Google states that website using HTTPS will be considered for search ranking.
+Most of the customers will ignore purchasing from a store that is not secured.
+One announcement of Google states that websites using HTTPS will be considered for search ranking.